WordPress/health-check/readme.txt

 1. This shows the plugin in action.
 When you activate it you get a message at the top of the plugins page.

 == Changelog ==

+= v 0.5.0 =
+* Added clarity to many text strings.
+* Avoid listing MU directories if it's not being used.
+* Add a Table of Contents heading and make navigating the debug page from it smoother.
+* Only enqueue our CSS and JavaScript if we are on the health check pages.
+* Add some missing version numbers nor being included in text strings.
+* Avoid fatal errors if accessing files directly, caused by translation functions being used when they don't exist.
+* Avoid "empty" strings when author or version is missing from plugins or themes.
+* Make the health checker test background updates.
+* Make the health checker look for missed scheduled events.
+* If using a localized version of WordPress, also display the copy and paste field in English if using an international support resource.
+* Indicate if 64bit values are supported by PHP in the debug section.
+* Improved MariaDB version detection/comparison.

 = v 0.4.1 =
 * Better SQL version detection to account for MariaDB versions